 To retire on 500K, you will have to look at your retirement income.
 There is no question that you will have expenses in some form or another when you retire.
 You also must figure out how to pay for those expenses with the income you earn in retirement.

 Knowing what retirement income strategies work best will be key to retire on 500K.
 Estimating your retirement income before you are ready to retire is important.
 By estimating retirement income early on, you can make the necessary changes today to increase your retirement income in the future.
+Check into how to use QuickBooks for personal finances and retirement planning.

 Below are three of the most common retirement income strategies.